 There are currently no active references in this article.

-Shrub to 2.5m, epiphytic, young stems densely covered in dark brown stellate-dendroid scales.
-Leaves 4-9 x 2.5-4.5cm, elliptic to sub-obovate, the apex obtusely pointed to rounded occasionally mucronate, the margin slightly reflexed, the base broadly tapering to rounded; upper surface light brown- to silvery scaly but very quickly glabrescent, the midrib slender and slightly impressed, lateral veins 3-7 pairs very slightly impressed; lower surface with the midrib very strongly raised, the laterals slightly raised, the scales dense to rather sparse, dendroid, and very unevenly sized each from a small epidermal tubercle.
-Flowers 2-5(-ll) per umbel, more or less half hanging; calyx a low densely scaly ring; corolla usually pink, sometimes red or cream, somewhat curved-cylindrical, 4.5-5.5 x 3-4cm, densely brown-scaly outside; stamens 10, grouped on the upper side of the corolla mouth; ovary densely covered in brown, stellate-dendroid scales, the style scaly to nearly the top.
+Shrub to 2.5 m, epiphytic, young stems densely covered in dark brown stellate-dendroid scales.
+Leaves 4-9 x 2.5-4.5 cm, elliptic to sub-obovate, the apex obtusely pointed to rounded occasionally mucronate, the margin slightly reflexed, the base broadly tapering to rounded; upper surface light brown- to silvery scaly but very quickly glabrescent, the midrib slender and slightly impressed, lateral veins 3-7 pairs very slightly impressed; lower surface with the midrib very strongly raised, the laterals slightly raised, the scales dense to rather sparse, dendroid, and very unevenly sized each from a small epidermal tubercle.
+Flowers 2-5(-ll) per umbel, more or less half hanging; calyx a low densely scaly ring; corolla usually pink, sometimes red or cream, somewhat curved-cylindrical, 4.5-5.5 x 3-4 cm, densely brown-scaly outside; stamens 10, grouped on the upper side of the corolla mouth; ovary densely covered in brown, stellate-dendroid scales, the style scaly to nearly the top.
+Royal Horticultural Society (1997)

-Distribution New Guinea (widespread on the main ranges
+Distribution Papua New Guinea widespread on the main ranges

 Habitat 2,100-2,600 m

 This variable species grows well in cultivation, the form with cream flowers looks most exciting, owing to the strong contrast with the dense rusty brown scales.
 Royal Horticultural Society (1997)